In this recipe

 Instructions

-- First, get everything ready.
-Chop 40g onion, grate 10g garlic, and grate 80g cheddar cheese.
-Mix the spices: ½ tsp chili flakes, ½ tsp salt, and 2 tsp oregano.
-Measure 10g olive oil, 40g butter, 80–100g heavy cream (30% fat, not lower), and 80g tomato paste.
-This sauce cooks fast, so keep everything ready by the stove.
+- Start by getting everything ready.
+Chop the onion, grate the garlic, and grate the cheddar cheese.
+Mix the chili flakes, salt, and oregano in a small bowl.
+Measure the olive oil, butter, heavy cream, and tomato paste.
+This sauce cooks quickly, so keep all the ingredients prepared and close to the stove.

-- Salt the water and add 200 g of pasta to boiling water.
-Cook it 2 minutes less than the package instructions.
-We’ll finish cooking it in the sauce.
-One minute before draining the pasta, scoop out 250-300 g of pasta water.
+- Salt the water and add the pasta to boiling water.
+Cook it for two minutes less than what the package says, since it will finish cooking in the sauce.
+One minute before draining, scoop out the pasta water and set it aside.

 - Add garlic, stir, and cook for 1 minute.